 NOTES ON A CHANGING PLACE

 Slessor Gardens, Dundee, 2017

-The Museum of Loss and Renewal is delighted to partner with Sharing Not Hoarding, a temporary public art project that utilises the hoardings surrounding Plot 10 in Dundee’s Waterfront Development.
-The aim of the project is to encourage wider public participation in the city’s Waterfront Development.
+The Museum of Loss and Renewal was delighted to partner with Sharing Not Hoarding, a temporary public art project that utilised the hoardings surrounding Plot 10 in Dundee’s Waterfront Development.
+The aim of the project was to encourage wider public participation in the city’s Waterfront Development.

-Reflecting The Museum of Loss and Renewal’s and Sharing Not Hoarding’s joint ambition to reach a variety of audiences, The Museum of Loss and Renewal posters will be used as conversation pieces during a public engagement event at The McManus, Dundee's Art Gallery & Museum, that will explore the arts’ reflective and critical role against the backdrop of Dundee’s reimagining.
-This event is a collaboration with the Masters students on the MFA Art, Society & Publics course at Duncan of Jordanstone College of Art & Design (DJCAD), University of Dundee.
+Reflecting The Museum of Loss and Renewal’s and Sharing Not Hoarding’s joint ambition to reach a variety of audiences, The Museum of Loss and Renewal posters were used as conversation pieces during a public engagement event at The McManus, Dundee's Art Gallery & Museum, that explored the arts’ reflective and critical role against the backdrop of Dundee’s reimagining.
+This event was a collaboration with the Masters students on the MFA Art, Society & Publics course at Duncan of Jordanstone College of Art & Design (DJCAD), University of Dundee.

-MArwan Moujaes’ Residency that generates the design of new approaches to landscapes with the inhabitants of the Molise region is offered in collaboration with artconnexion, Lille and is funded by the Institut Français.
+MArwan Moujaes’ Residency that generated the design of new approaches to landscapes with the inhabitants of the Molise region was offered in collaboration with artconnexion, Lille and was funded by the Institut Français AND Ville de Lille.